 “In George Bernard Shaw’s play, based on a classical myth, a blustering phonetics professor bets that he can turn a Cockney flower girl into a passable society lady in three months.”
 (Playbill)

-Once the fall semester starts, we’ll keep you posted on audition dates, as well as opportunities to get involved aside from acting!
-Stay tuned to this website, and to our Facebook page!
+We’ll keep you posted on audition dates, as well as opportunities to get involved aside from acting!
+Just stay tuned to this website, and to our Facebook page!

 These productions sound exciting, but I’ve never done anything theater-related.
 Can I still participate?